LaBeouf, Rönkkö & Turner

 LaBeouf, Rönkkö & Turner is an artist trio consisting of American actor and artist Shia LaBeouf, Finnish artist Nastja Säde Rönkkö, and British artist Luke Turner.
-Their performance art explores connection, emotion, and collaboration across digital and physical platforms.
+They are performance artists.

 Background

 Turner first gained recognition for his work on the web in the late 1990s.
 He later began collaborating with Rönkkö after the two met at London's Central Saint Martins, where they both graduated in Fine Art in 2008.
 Turner completed an MA at the Royal College of Art in 2010, while Rönkkö earned a Masters at Slade School of Fine Art, and both established themselves as solo artists.

 LaBeouf began acting in the early 2000s with his role in the Disney Channel series Even Stevens, before going on to feature in a number of Hollywood films such as the Transformers and Indiana Jones series.

 In 2011, Turner authored The Metamodernist Manifesto, defining metamodernism as "the mercurial condition between and beyond irony and sincerity, naivety and knowingness, relativism and truth, optimism and doubt, in pursuit of a plurality of disparate and elusive horizons," and concluding with a call to "go forth and oscillate!"
 LaBeouf reached out to Turner in early 2014 after reading the manifesto.
 At the time, LaBeouf was involved in a plagiarism controversy after using the work of graphic novelist Daniel Clowes without credit in his 2012 short film, Howard Cantour.com.
 Turner subsequently introduced LaBeouf to Rönkkö, and the trio began their collaboration, embarking on a series of actions described by Dazed as "a multi-platform meditation on celebrity and vulnerability."